vanilla/docs/content/developer/addons/addon-info.md

 Entries are available only in the [core build process](/developer/vanilla-cli/build-process-core/#executable-bundles).

 The `entries` of desired output files to entry files.
-It is an object mapping `string => string`, where the key is used to resolve the output filename and location, and the value is used to resolve the location of the entrypoint.
+It is an object mapping `outputKey => entryFilePath`, where the key is used to resolve the output filename and location, and the value is used to resolve the location of the entrypoint.
 Most addons should have very few entries and many will have just 1.
+Any relative file paths will be resolved relative to the addon.json file.

 #### build.exports

 Exports are available only in the [core build process](/developer/vanilla-cli/build-process-core/#dependency-bundles).

 They are used to allow allow addons to build against other addons.
 Anything resolved in an export gets outputted into a separate library for other addons to build against.
+It is an object mapping `outputKey => entryFilePath[]`.
+Any relative file paths will be resolved relative to the addon.json file.
+Unqualified paths (eg. 'jquery', 'ace-editor') will be resolved in that addon's `node_modules` folder.

 #### build.cssTool